crypto4a/spore-seeder/perl/README_perl.md

 By default, spore-seeder monitors the entropy pool by reading the value of `/proc/sys/kernel/random/entropy_avail`.
 If the reading is smaller than the threshold, it will start to seed the entropy pool by getting high entropy random data from the server.

-To show that auto-seeding is working, deplete the entropy pool by running:
+To show that auto-seeding is working, drain the entropy pool by running:
 ```
 cat /dev/random
 ```